 - Incarceration: writing letters through our pen pal program or providing tutoring for men and women in prison so they can increase their chances of succeeding upon release from prison.

-- Post-incarceration: helping men and women find jobs, housing and support upon their release from prison.
+- Post-incarceration: helping men and women through tutoring or mentoring upon their release from prison.

 The MI Task Force helps NPC members connect with organizations already involved in these areas.
 Learn more on the MI Task Force page below.

 TEACH (Teen Education and Child Health) is an alternative educational program under the supervision of the New Jersey Department of Human Services—Office of Education.
 TEACH offers a comprehensive program for pregnant and parenting adolescents that builds the skills needed to create a positive life for themselves and their children.
 The program includes instruction in basic hand and machine sewing skills.
 Students create items for their children, such as holiday crafts, quilts, pillows and tote bags.
 Nassau funds this sewing program directly, and Nassau volunteers participate as sewing teachers every other Wednesday, October through June.